 Prevalence of Co-Occurring Disorders

-• A staggering 17 million people in the U.S. struggle with both a substance use disorder and a mental health disorder.
+• A staggering 17 million people in the U.S. struggle with both a substance use disorder and a mental health condition.

 • Of those 17 million, 5.7 million had a serious mental illness, defined as a mental illness that makes daily life unmanageable.

-• Half of those with co-occurring SUD/mental health disorders received treatment for one or the other, but only 5.7% of people with a dual diagnosis received specialized treatment for both disorders.
+• Half of those with co-occurring SUDs and mental health conditions received treatment for one or the other, but only 5.7% received specialized dual diagnosis treatment for both.

-This means in 2020, over 16 million people with co-occurring substance use and mental health disorders did not get the essential treatment and support they needed.
-The interlinked cycles of these mutually reinforcing disorders make their path to recovery even more challenging – but there is hope.
-Evidence demonstrates when an individual with a dual diagnosis receives treatment for both disorders, positive outcomes improve for both disorders.
+This means that in 2020, over 16 million people with co-occurring substance use and mental health disorders did not get the integrated care they needed.
+The interlinked cycles of these mutually reinforcing conditions make their recovery even more difficult – but there is hope.
+Research shows that when someone with a dual diagnosis receives treatment for both disorders simultaneously, positive outcomes improve for both.

 Common Co-Occurring Disorders